OpenPecha/toolkit-v2/README.md

 To see a story-driven walkthrough of parsing, annotating, and serializing a Tibetan text, with code and explanations., see the [Tutorial Guide](docs/tutorials.md)

+## Serializer

+The `JsonSerializer` class provides utilities for extracting and serializing annotation data from a Pecha.
+Key methods include:
+- `get_base(pecha)`: Returns the base text from a Pecha.
+- `to_dict(ann_store, ann_type)`: Converts an annotation store to a list of annotation dictionaries.
+- `get_annotations(pecha, layer_paths)`: Gets the base text and annotations for one or more layer paths from a Pecha.

+See the [API Reference](docs/api-references.md#jsonserializer) for full details and usage examples.

 ## API Reference

 For a detailed list of classes and methods, see the [API Reference](docs/api-references.md).

 ---